Virtuant/katacoda-scenarios/ansible/04-ansible-wordpress/step8.md

 ## Handler and Configuration Testing

-After running Ansible, your new config should rollout and Nginx should be restarted.
+After running Ansible, your new config should rollout and nginx should be restarted.

 1\.
 To test this, `cd` into your `/etc/hosts` file, and add `book.example.com`, such that the first line in your `hosts` file should resemble the following: